Federated SSO Authentication using SAML

 Azure AD / ADFS

-- Configure a single sign-on app integration template in the Azure Active Directory following the steps described in the Microsoft Azure documentation.
+- Sign in to the Azure Active Directory portal and create your own application following the steps described in the Microsoft Azure documentation.